MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-mobile-policies.md

 Setting the policy to Disabled turns NTLMv2 off.

-All recent versions of Samba and Microsoft® Windows® servers support NTLMv2.
+All recent versions of Samba and Microsoft&reg; Windows&reg; servers support NTLMv2.
 This should only be turned off for backward compatibility as it reduces the security of authentication.

 - true = Turn NTLMv2 on
 - false = Turn NTLMv2 off